SouthGreenPlatform/culebrONT/README.md

 This report has different dependencies to be preinstalled, as recomanded in the [installation step](#installation)

 Don't worry if you do not have access to all these depedencies !!
-The whole packages used in the report are available in  the *R.def* Singularity image, available at the Singularity hub or build from the [culebrONT Containers repository](https://github.com/SouthGreenPlatform/culebront_pipeline/tree/master/Containers) (only if you have sudo super cowpowers).
+The whole packages used in the report are available in  the *R.def* Singularity image, available at the Singularity hub or build from the [CulebrONT Containers repository](https://github.com/SouthGreenPlatform/CulebrONT_pipeline/tree/master/Containers) (only if you have sudo super cowpowers).

 <a name="running-culebront"></a>
 ## Running CulebrONT